umbrand/brand/doc/ExportNwbGuidelines.md

     ...
 ```

 To store electrophysiology recordings in the NWB file format, information about the devices used for recording is required.
 This is done by creating `device` objects along with their corresponding `electrodes`.
 Rather than repeating this information for each implant within the `<participant>.yaml` file, the `device` parameter in the `<participant>.yaml` file should be a name pointing to a device entry in a `devices.yaml`.
+A template for this file is included at `derivatives/exportNWB/templates/devices.yaml`.
 This `devices.yaml` should be structured as follows:

 ```
 - name:           [name of device]